 NO: Many don’t have the correct wick and after while the wick disappears in the melted wax and the candle goes out, or they allow wax to flow all over the place making a mess by making a hole in the side.

 YES: If they are of good quality they are fine if set into a metal container beneath the heater.

 NO: Candles in a glass container are usually high quality if made in the US, but the cheaper Chinese ones manage to crack their containers – we don’t want to clean up glass and melted wax- also they can be expensive.

 YES: Candles in glass last a long time – people who have used the Yankee Candles say there isn’t a problem.

 Candles in a tin

-People advocate candles in a tin as the safest option– they are stable and burn consistently and there is no risk of breakage or melted wax.
+People advocate candles in a tin as the safest option– they are stable, burn consistently, and there is no risk of breakage or melted wax.
 They last for around 50 hours depending on the quality.